solo-io/service-mesh-for-less-blog/README.md

 From these results, we can derive that the addition of sidecars to our test application adds around `4.5ms - 8.7ms` of latency to our application round-trip for our 3-tier service.
 Full results for the sidecar tests can be seen in the `/experiment-data` directory

-## Istio Ambient Mode mTLS testing with v1.22.0
+## Istio ambient mode mTLS testing with v1.22.0

 In the ambient mesh, all inbound and outbound L4 TCP traffic between workloads is automatically secured using mTLS via HBONE, ztunnel, and x509 certificates.
 This security is enabled by labeling a namespace with `istio.io/dataplane-mode: ambient`, which ensures that ztunnel intercepts traffic for that namespace